deepin-community/armadillo/README.md

 ---

-### 4: Prerequisites
+### 4: Prerequisites and Dependencies

+The functionality of Armadillo is partly dependent on other libraries:
+- OpenBLAS (or standard BLAS)
+- LAPACK
+- ARPACK
+- SuperLU

+Use of OpenBLAS (instead of standard BLAS) is strongly recommended on all systems.
+On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.

+If sparse matrices are not needed, ARPACK and SuperLU are not required.

-Armadillo 10.x requires a C++ compiler that supports at least the C++11 standard.
+Armadillo requires a C++ compiler that supports at least the C++11 standard.
-Use Armadillo 9.900 if your compiler only supports the old C++98/C++03 standards.

-On Linux-based systems, install the GCC C++ compiler, which is available as pre-built package.
+On Linux-based systems, install the GCC C++ compiler, which is available as a pre-built package.
 The package name might be `g++` or `gcc-c++` depending on your system.

-On macOS systems, a C++ compiler can be obtained by first installing Xcode (version 8 or later) and then running the following command in a terminal window:
+On macOS systems, a C++ compiler can be obtained by first installing Xcode (at least version 8) and then running the following command in a terminal window:

     xcode-select --install

 On Windows systems, the MinGW toolset or Visual Studio C++ 2019 (MSVC) can be used.

-The functionality of Armadillo is partly dependent on other libraries:
-OpenBLAS (or standard BLAS) and LAPACK (for dense matrices), as well as ARPACK and SuperLU (for sparse matrices).
-Caveat: only SuperLU versions 5.2.x can be used.
-On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.

-Armadillo can work without the above libraries, but its functionality will be reduced.
-Basic functionality will be available (eg. matrix addition and multiplication), but operations such as eigen decomposition and system solvers will not be.
-Matrix multiplication may not be as fast (mainly for large matrices).
+Caveats on the use of SuperLU:
+- SuperLU must be available as a shared library
+- Only the following SuperLU versions are supported: 5.2.x, 5.3.x, 6.0.x
+- SuperLU 6.0.x must be compiled with default integer size (32 bits)

 ---